angusgraham/book/src/ch01-01-installation.md

 The rest of this book uses commands that work in both *cmd.exe* and PowerShell.
 If there are specific differences, we’ll explain which to use.

-### Installing Visual Studio Code and extensions
+### Installing Visual Studio Code and Rust's RLS Extension

 Installing Rust changes your system's environment (PATH) so if you already have VSCode installed and running, restart it now.

 If not, [download][visualstudiocode], install and run it.

 Install the Rust RLS extension from [the VSCode Marketplace][rlsextmarketplace] (or in VSCode's built in extension browser accessible from the View menu or by entering `ext install rust-lang.rust` in the command palette <kbd>Ctrl</kbd>+<kbd>P</kbd>).

+The RLS extension takes its name from the Rust Language Server that is uses internally to parse Rust code.
+The Rust Language Server that it relies is yet yet installed: that is still coming.

 The RLS extension adds lots of great features to VSCode for Rust programmers such as syntax coloring and documentation but one thing it does not handle is debugging of your built executable.
-For that we must install a native C/C++ debugger.
+For that we must install a native executable debugger.

 [visualstudiocode]: https://code.visualstudio.com/
 [rlsextmarketplace]: https://marketplace.visualstudio.com/items?itemName=rust-lang.rust